Weekdays = £62

 Our advice would be for you to make contact with the driving test centre that you're going to take your practical driving test at, and discuss any specific user needs or settings that you know works for you.
 This will give the examiner time to prepare the settings beforehand and avoid any confusion on the day of your practical driving test.

 No. The examiner will select one of the pre-installed routes on the satnav for you.
 You don't need to do anything other than follow the direction given.

 If you go the wrong way, the driving test examiner will automatically re-route you or if following directions from a satnav, the satnav will recalculate the route.
 You may be completely unaware that this has even happened.
 If unsure of where to go, politely ask the driving test examiner to repeat the directions or confirm the direction given by the satnav.
 You will not fail your driving test for going the wrong way.

 If you accidently go down a dead end road, the driving test examiner will ask you to pull up on the left in a safe place.
 The driving test examiner will then ask you to turn the car around.
 You can either do a left reverse or a turn in the road whichever is the most practical for the situation.
 It's your choice on which one you use, but do remember the examiner will mark you accordingly.
 You need to be able to turn the car around safely, under full control, with due regard for other road users.

-You will be asked to do one of the following manoeuvres; parallel park, bay park fowards, bay park backwards, pull up on the right.
+You will be asked to do 'one' of the following manoeuvres; reverse parallel park, reverse bay park, foward bay park, pull up on the right.